top of page

 -

-Is Osteopathy suitable throughout pregnancy?Yes, Osteopathic treatments during pregnancy are totally indicated and harmless.
-Osteopathy is a gentle and a safe manual approach for the baby and the mother.
-The tissue adjustments made in an osteopathy session are certainly appreciated not only in the different trimesters of pregnancy but also in preparation for childbirth as well as in the postpartum period (after delivery).
+Is osteopathy safe during pregnancy?Yes, osteopathic treatments during pregnancy are safe and beneficial.
+Osteopathy is a gentle and safe manual approach for both the baby and the mother.
+The tissue adjustments made in an osteopathy session are beneficial not only in the different trimesters of pregnancy but also in preparation for childbirth and in the postpartum period (after delivery).

 -